elixir-europe/infectious-diseases-toolkit/quality-control/socioeconomic-data.md

 ### Timeliness
 * **Quality dimension**: Currency and Relevance
-* Socio-economic data related to infectious diseases must be current and promptly collected to reflect the rapidly changing dynamics of disease spread and its socio-economic impacts, especially during an outbreak.
-Timely data enables timely intervention and policy response.
+* Socio-economic data related to infectious diseases must be current and collected promptly to reflect the rapidly changing dynamics of disease spread and its socioeconomic impacts, especially during an outbreak.
+Timely data collection enables timely intervention and policy response.

 ### Missing values
 * **Quality dimension**: Completeness and population coverage